gloveboxes/Raspberry-Pi-with-Visual-Studio-Code-Remote-SSH-and-C-or-C-Development/README.md

 ## Create a new project directory

-1. First create a folder for your project
+1. First, create a folder for your project
 2. From the Visual Studio Code menu select **Terminal** -> **New Terminal**.
 3. From the Raspberry Pi Bash command prompt, create a directory structure for your project.
 I like to keep projects in a directory named **github**.
 But this is just my preference as most projects I work on are either cloned from GitHub or are published on GitHub.